pattonsgirl/Spring2022-CEG2350/Labs/Lab10/README.md

 ## Part 3 - Simple server

-Perform the following on your AWS instance unless otherwise specified.
+The following will have you run an HTTP web server using a python library.

-1. Install `python3` and `pip3`
+1. On your AWS instance, install `python3` and `pip3`
-2. Go into your GitHub repo folder and run `python3 -m http.server 4141` to start a minimal web server listening on port `4141`.
-Leave this running in it's own terminal.
+2. On your AWS instance, go into your GitHub repo folder and run `python3 -m http.server 4141` to start a minimal web server listening on port `4141`.
+Leave this running.
    - you'll see why I have you go into a specific folder in a minute...
 3. For your AWS instance, identify:
    - localhost IP:
-   - instance IP:
+   - instance private IP:
    - instance public IP:
-4. Use your browser on your system, and connect to the instance on the port your service is running on.
+4. On your PC, use a web browser to connect to the instance on the port your web server is running on.
-5. Peek back at the terminal running the server and answer the following

-   - A successful request log:
-   - A breakdown of the meaning:

-6. This content is likely something you did not intend to put on the web.
-So here are where firewalls come into play.
-Using either `iptables` or the Security Groups on AWS, disallow this port `4141` from being public.
+5. Well, neat trick, but this probably isn't something that should be accessible by just anyone (which is what is happening now).
+Your next step is to use either `iptables` or the Security Groups on AWS, disallow this port `4141` from being public.
 Describe what step(s) you took and how you know the port is now blocked.
    - For `iptables`, DROP any public addresses 0.0.0.0/0 incoming to port `4141`
-     - Do NOT save these rules.
+     - Do **NOT** `save` these rules.
 Just type them out - if something breaks, you can reboot and the iptables will be flushed.
-If you save, well, you could permanently lock yourself out of say, port 22 (SSH)
+If you `save`, well, you could permanently lock yourself out of say, port 22 (SSH).
-   - For Security Groups, if you read through the list of Inbound rules, you'll see one of these rules opens all the ports from any IP
+   - For Security Groups, if you read through the list of Inbound rules, you'll see one of these rules opens all the ports from any IP...

 ## Part 4 - Get Off My Port